input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

 The actual build process is fairly straight-forward, and the additional flags are simply there to ensure a fully static output is created.

-It's important we use `SAVE ARTIFACT` at the end of the build to make the compiled binary avaiable to other targets.
+It's important we use `SAVE ARTIFACT` at the end of the build to make the compiled binary available to other targets.
 Remember that targets can reference other targets, even ones in another `Earthfile`.
-So by `SAVE ARTIFACT` here, we're making this binary avaiable to any other `Earthfile` which may need to use it.
+So by `SAVE ARTIFACT` here, we're making this binary available to any other `Earthfile` which may need to use it.

 Finally, after building the binary, we will run our tests.
 In the case of this example, there are no actual tests to run, so the target will complete very quickly.